Balakumar777/postgres-DBtrigger-and-listen-using-node-js/README.md

 Setup a postgres table in database

-Create a function in postgres and create a trigger and assign the function to the trigger.(Refer pg.readme)
+Create a function in postgres and create a trigger and assign the function to the trigger.(Refer pg.sql)

 Open pg.js and update the postgres DB information to listen the trigger notification in node js.